N. Biren Singh: 2023-25 ethnic violence

 Singh's tenure saw the outbreak of ethnic violence between the Meitei and Kuki communities in the state.
 On 15 August 2023, Singh said that certain misunderstandings, actions of vested interests and foreign conspiracies to destabilise the state led to widespread violence in Manipur.
 He limited internet access in the state which led to arrests.

 On 9 February 2025, after 20 months of intermittent violence, Chief minister Singh resigned, facing the threat of a no confidence motion in the impending Manipur Legislative Assembly session.
-As of 13 February 2025 a fresh government has not been formed and Manipur is currently under President's rule.
+Following his resignation, President's rule was imposed in the state for a year.
+It was revoked on 4 February 2026 after Yumnam Khemchand Singh was sworn in as the new chief minister.

 Controversies

 In January 2017, his son N Ajay was sentenced to a five-year jail term for the murder of Irom Roger after a traffic related altercation during Holi in 2011.